Dr. Lynda Herrera

 Profile

 Dr. Lynda Herrera is an assistant professor in Secondary Education (SEED) in the School of Education in the College of Education and Human Development.
 Dr. Herrera began her career teaching secondary social studies in Uniondale, New York.
 As a social studies teacher she developed district curriculum, led staff development workshops, and mentored student teachers.
-While teaching she received her Ed.D. from Hofstra University in Educational Administration and served in administrative roles.
+While teaching she received her Ed.D. from Hofstra University in Educational Administration and served in a school administrative role.

 As a military spouse, Dr. Herrera had the pleasure of teaching at multiple Universities (Hofstra University in New York, St. Mary’s University in Kansas, University of Hawai’i – Manoa in Hawai’i, and Marymount University in Virginia).
 Over the course of her career in higher education she has taught Curriculum Development, Literacy in the Content Area, Research Methodology, and Social Studies Method courses.
 She has taught both undergraduate and graduate students in secondary education and elementary education.